TokynBlast/pyTGM/README.md

 All contributions are greatly appreciated.<br>
 To make a contribution, make a new branch [here](https://github.com/TokynBlast/pyTGM/branches)<br>
 Then, add (or remove), to improve the repo!<br>
-Then, somebody will check to make sure it complys with all the workflows.
-Once we know it's working, we will merge the request!
+Once we know it's working and safe, somebody will merge the request!

-If your modified code doesn't comply with Saftey linting, it will be immediatley denied.
-For security reasons, if the repo needs to be tested outside github, it will be tested on a VM.
-Code will also be checked manually.

 ## Features